Antennas, Antenna Cables, Wireless Products: Technical Articles

 What is the relationship between beamwidth and gain?

 When the direction and radiation distance of an antenna are known, beamwidth can also be used to determine the signal strength expected for the antenna.
-Gain is concerned with both the power efficiency and directivity of the antenna and therefore is also closely related to beamwidth.
+Gain concerns both the power efficiency and directivity of the antenna and is, therefore, also closely related to beamwidth.
 Beamwidth and gain have an inverse relationship.
 Decreasing the antenna bandwidth will increase the gain.
-This is because by reducing the beamwidth, power transfer will be increased in a particular direction.
+This is because reducing the beamwidth will increase power transfer in a particular direction.

 Signal to noise ratio and Beamwidth.